Concordium/concordium.github.io/source/testnet/guides/get-started.rst

 1. Naming of your initial account
 2. Naming your identity
-3. Requesting the initial account and identity from a provider of your choice
+3. Requesting the initial account and identity from an :ref:`provider-glossary` of your choice

 You will meet the first step on the next page, which prompts you to enter a name for your initial account.
 Pressing continue will take you to the next page, on which you have to name your identity.
 Both of these names will only be known by yourself,